steview-d/drinks-db/README.md

 #### As the site admin, I want to be able to:

-- Build up a collection of drinks to continually provide the user with more choice on every visit.
+- Build up a collection of drinks to continually provide the user with more choice on every visit, and to encourage them to return.
 - Give users the ability to interact with each other through the comments to help build a community.
 - Allow the users to personalise their own experience through the ability to display results how they choose, and have their own section of the site (Account Page) that is all about them and their drinks.